isomerpages/moe-riversidesec2/_resources/Direct School Admission.md

 If you are a Primary Six pupil, you can be considered for DSA if you are talented in one of the following DSA talent areas:

-The Direct School Admission Exercise (DSA) allows students to seek admission to Riverside Secondary School based on a range of achievements and talents.
+The Direct School Admission Exercise (DSA) allows students to seek admission to Riverside Secondary School based on a range of achievements and talents:

 ![](/images/dsa2023.png)